Opposition slams Libs over Parliament uncertainty

 The NDP leader said he was frustrated and worried about the lack of agreement, given one of the first orders of business for the new session of Parliament will be deciding what to do with the Canada Emergency Response Benefit.

-The $2,000-per-month benefit that millions of Canadians have received during the pandemic is set to end on Sept.
-26, with the government saying it plans to introduce legislation for three new benefits tied to the employment insurance system.
+The $2,000-per-month benefit that millions of Canadians have received during the pandemic is set to end this week, with the government saying it plans to introduce legislation for three new benefits tied to the employment insurance system.

 Singh said that if federal parties don’t reach agreement on how Parliament will function, Canadians could suffer.